Thorpe Park: Fearless Valley

 The main attraction in this area is Hyperia, the United Kingdom's tallest and fastest rollercoaster.
 Fearless Valley also includes a Burger King, Victorious Games, the Hyporium gift shop, Cloud Nine Treats, and toilets themed to Hyperia.

 Swarm Island

-Swarm Island is the plaza for The Swarm, a Bolliger & Mabillard wing coaster that opened in 2012.
-The area was constructed on land reclaimed from the surrounding lakes and is themed as the aftermath of an apocalyptic disaster or alien invasion caused by "The Swarm".
-Major theming includes a crashed aeroplane, damaged emergency vehicles such as a helicopter and fire engine, a partially destroyed church (which serves as the ride station), and other ruined structures.
-Many guest facilities are housed within these props, including a shop located within a shipping container and the ride control room situated in an overturned police trailer suspended in the church roof.
+Swarm Island serves as the plaza for The Swarm, a wing coaster manufactured by Bolliger & Mabillard that opened in 2012.
+The area was built on land reclaimed from surrounding lakes and is themed to depict the aftermath of an apocalyptic event or alien invasion caused by “The Swarm.”
+Key thematic elements include a crashed aeroplane, damaged emergency vehicles such as a helicopter and fire engine, a partially destroyed church that functions as the ride station, and additional ruined structures.
+Several guest and operational facilities are integrated into these props, including a shop housed within a shipping container and the ride control room located in an overturned police trailer suspended within the church roof.